thin-edge/thin-edge.io/docs/src/architecture/mapper.md

 tedge-mapper is composed of multiple cloud-specific mappers, such as Cumulocity mapper and Azure mapper.
 Each mapper is responsible for its dedicated cloud.
-> Note: The tedge-mapper contains the Cumulocity mapper only currently.
+These specific mappers are launched by the respective `tedge connect` command.
+For instance, `tedge connect c8y` establishes a bridge to Cumulocity and launches a Cumulocity mapper that translates the messages in the background.

-A mapper subscribes the reserved MQTT topic `tedge/measurements` with the QoS level At Least Once.
+A mapper subscribes to the reserved MQTT topic `tedge/measurements` with the QoS level 1 (at least once).
-The messages that arrived in the mapper should be formed in the [Thin Edge JSON](thin-edge-json.md) format.
+The messages that arrive in the mapper should be formed in the [Thin Edge JSON](thin-edge-json.md) format.
-The mapper verifies whether the arrived messages are correctly formatted, in case the verification fails, the mapper publishes a corresponded error message on the topic `tedge/errors` with the QoS level At Least Once.
+The mapper verifies whether the arrived messages are correctly formatted, in case the verification fails, the mapper publishes a corresponded error message on the topic `tedge/errors` with the QoS level 1 (at least once).

 Here is an example if you publish invalid Thin Edge JSON messages on `tedge/measurements`: